 ESL 911 READING AND LISTENING-SPEAKING I

-Equivalent to ESL 831 and 861.
 Introduces students to high-beginning integrated practice in reading, speaking and listening for academic English.
-BSL: Open Curriculum.
-PREREQ: ESL 800 or placement by College ESL Placement Test.
+RECOMMENDED: Appropriate skill level as indicated by ESL placement test and other measures as necessary.
 Units do not apply toward AA/AS degree.